TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 scope of every variable at compile time.

 Python uses dynamic types.
 It is impossible to know in advance which attribute will be referenced at runtime.
-Member attributes may be added or removed from objects on the fly.
-This makes it impossible to know, from a simple reading, what attribute is being referenced: a local one, a global one, or a member attribute?
+Member attributes may be added or removed kutoka objects on the fly.
+This makes it impossible to know, kutoka a simple reading, what attribute is being referenced: a local one, a global one, or a member attribute?